-All accidents and emergency incidents will be reported and investigated within the Accident/Incident Reporting System.
+All incidents will be reported and investigated in accordance with within the DP incident reporting procedures.

-Managers are responsible for ensuring that environmental incidents are reported to the Environmental Services.
-Managers are also responsible for documenting actions taken to prevent re-occurrence.
+DP Managers are responsible for ensuring that environmental incidents are reported to the Health Safety Environment and Security team.
+DP Managers are also responsible for ensuring corrective actions are implemented.